F5Networks/f5-azure-arm-templates/experimental/ha-avset/existing_stack/README.md

   - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).
   - If you are deploying the BYOL template, you must have two valid BIG-IP license tokens.
   - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
-  - See the important note about [optionally changing the BIG-IP Management port](#changing-the-big-ip-configuration-utility-gui-port).
+  - The management port for the BIG-IP Configuration utility is **8443**.
+This allows you to use 443 for application traffic.

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.